W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/i-the-origins-of-separation/index.md

 :::

 ::: details Substituted
-Distortions related to projection represent a picture of what actually occurred in the separation, or the ‘detour into fear’.
+Distortions related to projection represent a picture of what actually occurred in the separation, or the “detour into fear’.
 ²None of projections and distortions existed before the separation, nor do projections and distortions actually exist now.
 ³Everything God created is like God.
 ⁴Extension, as undertaken by God, is similar to the inner radiance that the children of the Father inherit from God.